Ananyasingh2002/OTP-Verification/README.md

 ## License

+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.